nogibjj/BallersDash/README.md

 ### IaC(Infrastruce as Code) and SQL WareHouse(DataBricks)
 Our project meticulously meets the specified requirements for Data Engineering and Infrastructure as Code (IaC), delivering a comprehensive and efficient sports analytics platform.
 In adherence to Data Engineering principles, we employ Apache Spark, a robust data engineering library, for the transformation phase.
 This ensures optimal structuring, cleaning, and manipulation of the extracted raw team data, encompassing player statistics, team metrics, and game details.
 The Azure Databricks SQL Warehouse serves as our scalable and performant database solution, forming the backbone for structured tables and seamless querying.
 Our ETL pipeline, orchestrated by a Python logic script, operates daily at 6 AM, automating the data flow to guarantee up-to-date analytics.
 Furthermore, our project excels in IaC by utilizing Azure Databricks for infrastructure setup and management.
 This integration provides a scalable, cloud-based environment for our ETL processes, aligning with the principles of Infrastructure as Code.
 The cohesive synergy of Spark, Azure Databricks, and IaC ensures a reliable, efficient, and up-to-date foundation for sports analytics, empowering users with valuable insights for informed decision-making.

+In our project, Infrastructure as Code (IaC) is employed using Terraform with Azure to automate and standardize deployment and environment configurations.
+This approach ensures consistent infrastructure provisioning, minimizing manual errors and enhancing reproducibility across different environments.
+By leveraging Terraform's capabilities, the team can efficiently manage Azure resources, facilitating scalability and maintaining an agile development workflow.

 ### Run this App on Your Own!